erimk/janus/README.md

 ## Configuration

 - Elixir environment.
-See more in: [https://elixir-lang.org/install.html]
+See more in: [https://elixir-lang.org/install.html].
+Or run `asdf install` since the project has a .tool-versions configured.
 - Postgres database.

 ## Seeds